jjkay03/Discord-Call-Extractor/README.md

 5. Once the program is done going through the chat, the user can press `Ctrl + C` in the console to end the program.

+6. The database file will be saved in `data/database/...` with the name you chose for it in `main.py`.

 ⚠ All the browser data and login token for Discord ect. are saved in `data/selenium_browser_profile` be careful with this folder!
 (For dev its not tracked by Git)

 **Console extracting calls:**